Min is Filipino, like her actress. In fact, the character was going to be Chinese, until the producers found out about

-Beam Me Up, Scotty!: Contrary to popular criticisms, a few Barney fans debunked the rumor that Barney described strangers as being "friends you never met."note This rumor started from a post to a Usenet forum called Alt.Barney.Dinosaur.Die.Die.Die Instead, the very opposite was stated by Derek in the episode "Playing It Safe" (he said that they're not only people you don't know, but that "they could be bad people."), which led to a short Too Smart for Strangers moral using a play of Little Red Riding Hood and a song (in traditional Barney fashion) to reinforce the moral of not talking to them.
+Beam Me Up, Scotty!: Contrary to popular criticisms, Barney has never stated that "strangers are friends you've never met."note This rumor started from a post to a Usenet forum called Alt.Barney.Dinosaur.Die.Die.Die Instead, the very opposite was stated by Derek in the episode "Playing It Safe" (he said that they're not only people you don't know, but that "they could be bad people."), which led to a short Too Smart for Strangers moral using a play of Little Red Riding Hood and a song (in traditional Barney fashion) to reinforce the message.

 Dawson Casting: Some of the kids are well into their preteen years by the time they leave the show.
 Chip was a notable case.
 Luci looked a lot older than the other kids - she didn't leave the franchise until she was fourteen.

 Of course, Luci was Tina's older sister, so it was semi-justified.